gccloudone/aurora/content/en/team/monitoring-alerts/alert-namespace-level/_index.en.md

 - [**GitlabBackupIncomplete**]({{< ref "job#alert-gitlabbackupincomplete" >}}): A GitLab backup running for more than 24 hours.

 ### Persistent Volumes & Claims

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/pvc_alerts).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/pvc_alerts).

 - [**PVCStorageRemainingLow**]({{< ref "persistent-volume-claims#alert-pvcstorageremaininglow" >}}) : The persistent volume claim has less than 15% storage remaining
 - [**PVCStorageRemainingNone**]({{< ref "persistent-volume-claims#alert-pvcstorageremainingnone" >}}) : The persistent volume claim has less than 1% storage remaining.